How Headout makes choosing experiences effortless

 • Transfers: Most guided tours include hotel pickup and drop-off from Cairns or Port Douglas in air-conditioned vehicles.
 If you’re self-driving, you’ll need to plan your own transport, including the Daintree River ferry crossing to reach Cape Tribulation and northern sections of the park.

-• Time: Full-day Daintree tours typically run 8–12 hours from Cairns or Port Douglas, while river cruises tours last 1-2 hours and half-day tours last 3–6 hours.
+• Time: Full-day tours typically run 8–12 hours from Cairns or Port Douglas, while half-day tours half-day tours last 3–6 hours.
 Allow extra time for ferry crossings, meal stops, and scenic viewpoints if you’re travelling independently.

 • Meals & refreshments: Meals vary by tour.
 Full-day Daintree tours often stop at cafés or rainforest lodges for lunch (sometimes included), while half-day tours and river cruises usually don’t include food.
 Bring water and snacks, and check dietary requirements in advance, as options can be limited in remote areas.

-• Activities: Expect guided rainforest walks, Mossman Gorge exploration, crocodile spotting on the Daintree River, scenic coastal viewpoints, and optional add-ons like snorkelling, Indigenous cultural talks, or rainforest ziplining.
+• Activities: Expect guided rainforest walks, Mossman Gorge exploration, crocodile spotting on the Daintree River, scenic coastal viewpoints, and optional add-ons like snorkelling snorkelling Indigenous cultural talks, or rainforest ziplining.
 Activities vary depending on the tour type and operator.

 • Physical fitness: Daintree tours are generally low-effort, with short, easy walks on boardwalks and paved paths.
 Most travellers can participate comfortably, though some optional hikes or adventure activities may require moderate fitness and mobility.